 This reading is actually not as smooth as the above video, and you can hear her getting stuck on a word half-way through the book.
 But we are just enjoying stories that capture her interest and enjoy talking about them together!

 In addition, we are working on being aware of how our voice sounds while speaking and reading, and how we can convey emotion and respect with our tone.

-Although my daughter is able to enjoy chapter books like 加油小米啦, we are still mainly reading picture books so that my 2-year-old son can also enjoy the story and illustrations.
-Since we are not fluent, illustrations provide useful visual cues to help us understand and remember new words.
+Since we are not fluent, pictures provide useful visual cues to help us understand and remember new words.

 Age 5 years 2 months

 My daughter’s weekly Chinese teacher has been traveling again, so we are so thankful for lots of Ximalaya to keep up with native Chinese exposure.